 Mixpanel's Insights allows you to analyze your user data as a current snapshot or as a trend over time.
 This article explains how to interpret an Insights report.
 Learn about Insights report basics here.
 Learn about how to build an Insights report here.

-In addition to the stacked bar chart and stacked line chart, Insights has regular bar charts, line charts and a table view.
-Resize the columns in the bar chart in order to see more or remove detail.
+You can easily resize the columns in the bar chart in order to see more or remove detail.

 Analysis & Value Settings

 You can switch between Absolute and Relative totals by selecting the # dropdown in the top right of the chart and selecting either # Absolute or % Relative.

 You can only select Absolute or Relative values for the Table, Stacked Line, Stacked Bar, and Bar charts.

 The Absolute view will show you, in numbers, your totals for different event counts.
 Relative view will display these counts as a percentage of the whole.

 The Analysis options will determine the way the chart is calculated and visualized.
 The options are: